Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

   </tr>
   <tr>
     <th> continuous </th>
-    <td> neither player can Normal Summon non-DARK monsters </td>
+    <td> neither player can Normal Summon non-DARK Monsters </td>
-    <td> neither player can Special Summon non-DARK monsters from the Extra Deck </td>
+    <td> neither player can Special Summon non-DARK Monsters from the Extra Deck </td>
-    <td> DARK monsters lose ATK equal to their original DEF </td>
+    <td> DARK Monsters lose ATK equal to their original DEF </td>
   </tr>
   <tr>
     <th> ignition </th>
-    <td> banish 1 DARK monster from either player’s field or Graveyard </td>
+    <td> banish 1 DARK Monster from either player’s field or Graveyard </td>
-    <td> Special Summon 1 banished DARK monster </td>
+    <td> Special Summon 1 banished DARK Monster </td>
-    <td> gain LP equal to a DARK monster’s ATK when it is banished or Summoned </td>
+    <td> gain LP equal to a DARK Monster’s ATK when it is banished or Summoned </td>
   </tr>
   <tr>
     <th> other </th>
     <td> banish top card of opponent’s deck face-down each time you take damage </td>
     <td> inflict 350 damage each time a card is banished </td>
-    <td> ‘Darquess’ monsters can use effects as Quick Effects </td>
+    <td> ‘Darquess’ Monsters can use effects as Quick Effects </td>
   </tr>
 </table>

 ### Level 13 Fusion
-The 3 main Level 13 Fusion monsters each have 3300 ATK, requiring 2 of the 3 Ritual monsters as material.
+The 3 main Level 13 Fusion Monsters each have 3300 ATK, requiring 2 of the 3 Ritual Monsters as material.
 They feature a powerful floodgate effect of their own, while sharing the following effect:

-> If this card is targeted (Quick Effect): You can make 1 other DARK monster on the field become the target instead.
+> If this card is targeted (Quick Effect): You can make 1 other DARK Monster on the field become the target instead.

 <table>
   <tr>
-    <th width="42px"> monster </th>
+    <th width="42px"> Monster </th>
     <td align="center"> Elaiza </td>
     <td align="center"> Levaiza </td>
     <td align="center"> Vraiza </td>